Gunmen hijack train in Pakistan’s Balochistan, take hundreds hostage

 Islamabad, Pakistan – Separatist fighters say they have attacked and seized a train in Pakistan’s southwestern province of Balochistan, taking hundreds of people hostage.

-Railway sources on Tuesday confirmed to Al Jazeera that more than 400 passengers were on board the nine coaches on the Jaffar Express, which was travelling from the provincial capital of Quetta to the northern city of Peshawar.
+Railway sources confirmed to Al Jazeera that more than 400 passengers were on board the nine coaches of the Jaffar Express when it was attacked on Tuesday while travelling from the provincial capital of Quetta to the northern city of Peshawar.

 Recommended Storieslist of 4 items